Version pins

 Existing projects

 Existing projects work without a linguo.toml.
-When none covers a language, Linguo honors the ecosystem’s own pin file as long as it holds a plain version number.
+When none covers a language, Linguo honors the ecosystem’s own pin file as long as it holds a plain version number or Rust channel.

 To adopt Linguo explicitly, run linguo <lang> use <version> in your project directory.
 This writes a linguo.toml with your chosen pin.